np2048/Trots/linux/wipe.md

 **-u**

 Actually delete the file.
-Without that option it will just rewrite the file with fake data.
+Without this argument it will just rewrite the file with fake data.

 **-n NUMBER**

 Define the number of file rewriting with 0 and 1 data.
 This parameter significantly affects the speed of the operation.
-Default value is 3
+Default value is 3.

 **-z, --zero**